Métis: Louis Riel and the United States

-The following years saw a constant battle between the government in charge and the Métis people that also created conflict involving citizenship of Métis leaders, such as Louis Riel, who was crossing the border without proper notice.
-This caused repercussions for Riel who was now wanted by the Ontario government.
-He was later accused for the Scott Death, a murder case which was decided without a proper trial and by 1874 there was a warrant out for his arrest in Winnipeg.
-Because of the warrant accusations in Canada, Riel saw the United States as a safer territory for himself and the Métis people.
-The following years led to Riel running from the Canadian government because of the murder convictions and this is when he spent most of his time in the United States.
-Riel struggled with mental health problems and decided in the following years that it was time to receive proper treatment in the American northeast from 1875 to 1878.
-Once better decided to change his life by obtaining an American residence and decided to complete the journey of the liberation of the Métis people that he first started in 1869.
-With the help of the United States military, Riel wanted to invade Manitoba to obtain control.
-However, because of the lack of desire to cause conflict with the Canadian military the American military rejected his proposition.
-He then tried to create an international alliance between the Aboriginal and Metis people, which wasn't a success either.
-In the end his main objective was to simply improve the living conditions and rights of the Métis people in the United States.
-The failed attempts for Riel to defend the Métis community lead to further mental breakdowns and hospitalization, now in Quebec.
+The following years were a time of conflict between the government in charge and the Métis people.
+Métis leaders, such as Louis Riel, were crossing the border without what the colonial government saw as proper notice.
+This caused repercussions for Riel, who was wanted by the Ontario government.
+He was later accused of the Scott Death, a murder case.
+By 1874, there was a warrant out for his arrest in Winnipeg.
+Because of the warrant charges in Canada, Riel believed that the United States was a safer territory for him and the Métis people.
+He went into exile in the US.

+Riel struggled with mental health problems and sought proper treatment in the American northeast from 1875 to 1878.
+Once better, he decided to obtain an American residence and complete the liberation of the Métis people that he first started in 1869.
+Riel wanted to gain US military support to invade Manitoba to obtain control.
+The American military rejected his proposition.

+He tried to create an international alliance between the Aboriginal and Metis peoples, but was not successful.
+In the end he worked to improve the living conditions and rights of the Métis people in the United States.
+Frustrated by his failures, Riel suffered further mental breakdowns and was hospitalized in Quebec.

-Riel returned to Montana from 1879 to continue on his mission to defend the Métis community in the United States.
-Riel wanted the Métis and the Native people of the region to join forces and create a political movement against the provisional government.
-Both parties denied this profound movement and after yet another failed attempt to create a revolution he decided to officially become an American citizen and declared “The United States sheltered me, The English didn't care/what they owe they will pay/!
-I am citizen”.
-He then spent the next four years improving the conditions of the Montana Métis in any way he could.
+From 1879, Riel returned to Montana to work on leading the Métis and Native peoples of the region to join forces and work against the provisional government.
+He did not succeed, but he decided to become an American citizen.
+He said, "The United States sheltered me, The English didn't care/what they owe they will pay/!
+I am citizen".
+From 1880 to 1884, Riel concentrated his public life on improving the situation of the Montana Metis.
+In the following years, he tried to gain official United States citizenship.
+Although he did, it did not protect him from being convicted of treason in Canada for earlier actions and being executed.

-Riel stayed in the United States from 1880 to 1884 fighting to obtain official residency from the American government but without success he finally departed for Saskatchewan in 1884.
-Riel concentrated his public life on improving the situation of the Montana Metis and had a big impact on the Métis people in the United States by attempting to address their rights and improve overall living conditions.
-The following years was a constant battle to obtain official citizenship from the American government.
-In the end, an American citizenship did not permit the protection from Canadian convictions.
-The American officials did not confirm his American citizenship because of fear of further conflict with the Canadian government and confirmed Riel's execution for treason in 1885.